johanf85/home-assistant-heating-configuration/description.md

 Presence detection is done with both the mobile phone GPS location and a PIR movement sensor in the living room.
 If the mobile phone was the only source for presence detection this would have been used, but since there is a PIR as well, the away modus of Generic thermostat integration isn't used in this configuration, instead of this a helper switch input (Someone home?).

 I used a PIR sensor next to the smartphone, because there are some disadvantages in using smartphones only for presence detection.
-There are scenarios like when the battery is down or the phone is on flight mode, in which the system will think someones is home.
+There are scenarios like when the battery is down or the phone is on flight mode, in which the system will think someone is home.
 Also it is less suitable when having guests if the smartphone is used as only presence detection source.

 The configuration is set so, that when the phone `device_tracker.pra_lx1` changes location from away to home or home to away the helper switch `input_boolean.iemandthuis`  is toggled.
 So only on **state change**, not on current state.
 Next to that, the rule is followed that if two movements aren't being detected within the last half hour, the 'someone home status' `input_boolean.iemandthuis` is set to off.